bloominstituteoftechnology/web-guided-project-class-components-solution/README_template.md

 ----

 ## Instructor Resources
-* 🐙 [Guided Project Starter]() - [a link to the student-facing GP repo]
+* 🐙 [Guided Project Starter]() - *a link to the student-facing GP repo*
-* 🐙 [Guided Project Solution]() - [a link current repo]
+* 🐙 [Guided Project Solution]() - *a link current repo*
-* 🐙 [Guided Project Slides]() - [if an instructor includes slides in thier lecture, this is a good place to include them.
-These descision are up to the style and coordination of the unit instructor and unit curiculum developer]
+* 🐙 [Guided Project Slides]() - *if an instructor includes slides in thier lecture, this is a good place to include them.
+These descision are up to the style and coordination of the unit instructor and unit curiculum developer*
-* 🐙 [Module Project]() - [a link to the student-facing module project repo]
+* 🐙 [Module Project]() - *a link to the student-facing module project repo*
-* 🐙 [Module Project Solution]() - [a link to the module project soluition repo]
+* 🐙 [Module Project Solution]() - *a link to the module project soluition repo*

 ----

 ## Guided Project Setup Slack Message
-1. Clone without forking the following repo: [link to the student-facing GP repo]
+1. Clone without forking the following repo: *link to the student-facing GP repo*
-2. [include any language need to the installization of GP code for example:
+2. *Include any language need to the installization of GP code for example:
-    Navigate into both the review and followAlong folders and run npm i to load dependences.]
+    Navigate into both the review and followAlong folders and run npm i to load dependences.*

 :point_right: Technical issues spinning up the project?
 Please head over to the help channel!
 :point_right: If you fall behind during lecture and wish to catch up:

 git fetch && git reset --hard origin/lecture

-:point_right: Slido event: [class slido link]
+:point_right: Slido event: *class slido link*

 ----